kotenevmatvei/attachment-style/README.md

 6. if you decide to host it in the cloud, in the cloud of your choice, choose the option to build from the docker image, set the environment variable DB_URL to the url of your database, the port to 8050, and the command to "python app.py".

+## Customization

+If you would like to customize this quiz you can change the questions in the data directory.

+All of the smaller components are defined in the components directory and then put together in the pages.
+You can follow the common theme define new pages or add functionality.

+The plots for the dashboard are defined in the components/dashboard directory - you can follow the common pattern to extend the visualizations.

+In the scripts directory, there is a script for generating test data, you can change the parameters at the top of the file.